 Of course, some Bullish readers are headed back to university right now (see Bullish: What I Wish I Had Known When I Was 18), but many of us are done with school and only become vaguely aware of the start of the school year when the local Staples is completely taken over by children and glittery binders.
 True story: I said “fuck” in a Staples and a woman angrily pointed at her rambunctious children running around the aisles, and I replied, “IT’S A GROWN-UP STORE.”

 That said, doesn’t this week kind of feel like the start of something big?
 Nineteenth grade or something?
-I’ll bet a freshly-sharpened number two pencil would smell like crack right now.
+I’ll bet a freshly-sharpened number two pencil would smell amazing right now.

 Here’s how to harness this back-to-school moment for your own use.